 The true adventurer never stops looking for new and exciting ways to discover a country; even on a second or third visit it’s possible to take part in an activity not previously experienced.

-Here are 10 of the more unusual adventure activities you can take part in around the globe.
+As an adventure travel blogger myself, here are my 10 top tips of the more unusual adventure activities you can take part in around the globe.

 1. Explore Saigon by Vespa